Spanish Immersion for Adults in Costa Rica & Ecuador

 Our mission of Impacting Communities Through Language extends to ALL travelers and learners regardless of age, gender identity, physical ability, race, religion, sexual orientation and socioeconomic status.

-Spanish Immersion for Adults Program FAQs
+Spanish Immersion Program FAQs

 Our trip leaders will seek the attention of a health care worker and make decisions along with parent/guardians/emergency contacts back in the US.
 We will be in touch with parent/guardians/emergency contacts as soon as possible.
 We will also help the participant initiate the process for claims on the travel/medical insurance policy that was purchased.

 Usually this is not an issue.
-We have several host families that can accommodate food allergies and dietary restrictions.
+We have several host families that can accommodate to food allergies and dietary restrictions.
 Please let your trip coordinator know ahead of time so we can prepare for this accommodation.

 If there is an issue with your host family, trip leaders will be very involved and be able to make a quick switch to find a family that is a better match for you.